GBKS/opendesign.guide/content/7-making-design-accessible.md

 Open-source design is about more than creating something beautiful or functional — it’s about enabling others to collaborate, learn, and build upon your work.
 This philosophy drives the open-source ecosystem, and it’s just as crucial in design.

-Key Takeaways
+### Key Takeaways

-- Design with Collaboration in Mind
-Every component, icon, or system you create is a building block for someone else.
+- **Design with Collaboration in Mind:** Every component, icon, or system you create is a building block for someone else.
 By making your work accessible and understandable, you’re opening doors for others to contribute and innovate.

-- Start Small, Scale Thoughtfully
-You don’t need to create a complex system on day one.
+- **Start Small, Scale Thoughtfully:** You don’t need to create a complex system on day one.
 Start by documenting small components or organizing files clearly.
 As the project grows, your contributions can evolve to meet new challenges.

-- Embrace Collective Growth
-The most impactful open designs aren’t just great in isolation — they’re tools for shared success.
+- **Embrace Collective Growth:** The most impactful open designs aren’t just great in isolation — they’re tools for shared success.
 By sharing your thought process, decisions, and learnings, you’re building a foundation for others to create, adapt, and improve upon.